spencerldixon/boilerplate/README.md

 ## Usage

-Use Boilerplate just how you'd use the `rails` command in generating a new application.
+Use `boilerplate` just how you'd use the `rails` command in generating a new application.
 Boilerplate will then start a CLI prompt asking you what you'd like to add to your application.

 ```
 boilerplate new app_name